beberlei/composer-monorepo-plugin/README.md

 ## Configuration (fiddler.json)

-For each component in your monolithic repository you have to add `fiddler.json` that borrows from `composer.json` format.
+For each package in your monolithic repository you have to add `fiddler.json` that borrows from `composer.json` format.
 The following keys are usable:

-- `autoload` - configures the autoload settings for the current components classes and files.
+- `autoload` - configures the autoload settings for the current package classes and files.
 - `autoload-dev` - configures dev autoload requirements.
 Currently *always* evalauted.
 - `deps` - configures the required dependencies in an array (no key-value pairs with versions) using the relative path to the project root directory as a package name.